 Limitations include challenges with targeted delivery, potential off‑target edits, immune responses, cost, and scalability.
 Advances such as base editing and prime editing are designed to mitigate many of these constraints.

-Is CRISPR legal in the United States?
+Is CRISPR gene editing legal in the United States?

-Yes, for somatic cells is legal in the United States and regulated by the FDA.
+Yes.
+CRISPR gene editing for somatic cells is legal in the United States and regulated by the FDA.
 Germline gene editing is subject to significant ethical, regulatory, and federal funding restrictions.